 1. Don’t excessively re-twist your hair

 I made this mistake at the beginning of my loc journey because I was obsessed with taming the frizz at the roots.
-Rolling your hair (gently) at the roots will help to maintain them.
-You should be re-twisting them every several months, not every other night…oops, another lesson learned!
+Rolling your hair (gently) at the roots will help to maintain it.

-2. Don’t style your locs too often or too tight
+2. Don’t style your locs too often or too tightly

 I hope these tips are helpful to you!

-Do you have any maintenance tips that I didn’t mention?
-Let me know in the comments!
+If you have questions or if there are any maintenance tips that I didn’t mention, let me know in the comments!

 Printscreened everything and putting the weekly, monthly and annual routines on my calendar (because i can be quite forgetful at times lol)